GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Discussion

 \subsection{Quasar companions}

-Both of our quasars show two additional emission-line regions nearby their host galaxies.
+Both of our quasars show additional emission-line regions nearby their host galaxies, which are consistent with being companion galaxies.

-For \DELS, Region 1 to the South East of the quasar has a projected offset of $\simeq4.3$ kpc from the quasar, with a widest extent of $\simeq4.4$ kpc.
-From the integrated spectrum we find that this region has the same velocity offset/redshift as the host galaxy, indicating no line-of-sight offset (Figure \ref{fig:DELSRegions} and Table \ref{tab:HostFlux}).
+For \DELS, Region 1 to the southeast of the quasar has a projected offset of $\simeq4.3$ kpc from the quasar, with a widest extent of $\simeq8.8$ kpc.
+From the integrated spectrum we find that this region has a velocity offset relative to the quasar host of $-98\pm72$ km/s, indicating minimal line-of-sight offset (Figure \ref{fig:DELSRegions} and Table \ref{tab:HostFlux}).
 From the emission maps in Figures \ref{fig:DELSMapsQSO} and \ref{fig:MapsBroad} we see that the velocity spans about 100 km/s either side of the host velocity.
 This companion galaxy is likely undergoing a merger with the quasar host.
-Region 3 in \DELS\ has a projected offset $\simeq4.9$ kpc to the North West of the quasar, with a widest extent of $\simeq2.8$ kpc.
-This region has a line-of-sight velocity offset of +358 km/s from the host galaxy, with the bulk of the emission at similar velocity offset, as can be seen in Figures \ref{fig:DELSMapsQSO} and \ref{fig:MapsBroad}.
-Region 3 exhibits some broader \oiii\ emission, indicating an ionized gas outflow in this region.
+Region 3 exhibits some broader \oiii\ emission, indicating an ionized gas outflow in this region, and is likely a tidal tail.

-For \VDES, Region 1 to the South of the quasar has a projected offset of $\simeq5.6$ kpc, and a widest extent of $\simeq4.8$ kpc.
-This region has a line-of-sight velocty offset by +371 km/s from the host, with the bulk of the gas at a similar offset (Figures \ref{fig:VDESMapsQSO} and \ref{fig:MapsBroad}).
-Region 3 to the North West of \VDES\ has a projected offset of $\simeq4.2$ kpc from the quasar, with a widest extent of $\simeq4.5$ kpc.
-This region has a line-of-sight velocity offset by +219 km/s from the host, again with the bulk of this gas at a similar velocity offset.
+For \VDES, Region 1 to the south-southwest of the quasar has a projected offset of $\simeq2.8$ kpc from the quasar, with a widest extent of $\simeq3.6$ kpc.
+This region has a line-of-sight velocity offset by $-55\pm72$ km/s from the host (Figures \ref{fig:VDESMapsQSO} and \ref{fig:MapsBroad}).
+Region 3 to the northwest of \VDES\ has a projected offset of $\simeq4.2$ kpc from the quasar, with a widest extent of $\simeq4.6$ kpc.
+This region has a line-of-sight velocity offset by $+83\pm72$ km/s from the host, with the bulk of the gas at a similar offset.
+Region 4 to the southwest of the quasar has a projected offset of $\simeq5.6$ kpc, and a widest extent of $\simeq4.8$ kpc.
+This region has a line-of-sight velocty offset by $+218\pm72$ km/s from the host, again with the bulk of this gas at a similar velocity.

-All four of these regions satisfy the common merger condition of having a projected distance of $<20/h$ kpc and a velocity difference $\delta V < 500$ km/s \citep[e.g.][]{Patton2000,Conselice2009}.
+All of these regions satisfy the common merger condition of having a projected distance of $<20/h$ kpc, where $h$ is the dimensionless Hubble constant $h=H_0/(100$ km/s/Mpc), and a velocity difference $\delta V < 500$ km/s \citep[e.g.][]{Patton2000,Conselice2009}.